jwalkerbg/i100007/README.md

 `pip install pymodule-0.1.0-py3-none-any.whl`

-Thse packages can be also uploaded at [PyPI](https://pypi.org/) for distribution in the Milkyway Galaxy.
+These packages can be also uploaded at [PyPI](https://pypi.org/) for distribution in the Milky Way Galaxy.